Container structure

 There are client libraries for each of the supported languages, which read and

 validate the parameterization.
-Runtime CLI parameters are not supported yet,
+Runtime CLI parameters are not yet supported but are planned for future implementation.

 Metadata